How to Complete an Energy Assistance Application

 Schedule an Appointment

 To Schedule an appointment call 541-889-9555.
-If you reach the answer machine, please leave a message.
+If you reach the answering machine, please leave a message.
 Please leave your name, phone number, and a brief message.
 Messages will be returned in the order they are received.

 Documents Required for an Intake Appointment

 Documents Required for an Energy Assistance Appointment: For Energy Assistance the following documentation is required to prevent a delay in processing an application: